dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 In this example the first argument for the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> specifies the name of the property that will receive the data, with the second argument specifying the parameter id.
 Therefore, the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> in the above example specifies that the `Bear` property will receive the data passed in the `Bear` navigation parameter in the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method call.

-> [!NOTE]
+> [!IMPORTANT]
 > String-based query parameter values that are received via the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> are automatically URL decoded.

+::: moniker range=">=net-maui-9.0"

+> [!WARNING]
+> Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
+For more information, see [Process navigation data using a single method](#process-navigation-data-using-a-single-method).

+::: moniker-end

 ### Process navigation data using a single method

-Navigation data can be received by implementing the `IQueryAttributable` interface on the receiving class.
-The `IQueryAttributable` interface specifies that the implementing class must implement the `ApplyQueryAttributes` method.
+Navigation data can be received by implementing the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on the receiving class.
+The <xref:Microsoft.Maui.Controls.IQueryAttributable> interface specifies that the implementing class must implement the `ApplyQueryAttributes` method.
 This method has a `query` argument, of type `IDictionary<string, object>`, that contains any data passed during navigation.
 Each key in the dictionary is a query parameter id, with its value corresponding to the object that represents the data.
 The advantage of using this approach is that navigation data can be processed using a single method, which can be useful when you have multiple items of navigation data that require processing as a whole.

-The following example shows a view model class that implements the `IQueryAttributable` interface:
+The following example shows a view model class that implements the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface:

 ```csharp
 public class MonkeyDetailViewModel : IQueryAttributable, INotifyPropertyChanged